-Making shopping easier, faster and more pleasant spurred online apparel retailer ASOS to launch a visual search tool, Style Match, available on its native app.
-ASOS’ online assortment includes 85,000 products on it.
-To cut through the online clutter, shoppers can use Style Match to search through ASOS’ voluminous online product lines to find similar suggestions to the product images consumer upload.
+Making shopping easier, faster, and more pleasant spurred online apparel retailer ASOS to launch a visual search tool, Style Match, available on its native app.
+ASOS’ online assortment includes 90,000 products on it.
+To cut through the online clutter, shoppers can use Style Match to search through ASOS’ voluminous online product lines to find similar suggestions to the product images consumers upload.

 Visual search tools use machine vision to detect items on the web or online assortments and suggest related items.
 Other retailers using visual search to provide a superior online shopping experience include Target, Wayfair, John Lewis, Shoes.com, Neiman Marcus, Nordstrom, and Urban Outfitters.

-As these leading retailers show, big data and AI allows you to find new opportunities to boost efficiencies, improve the customer experience and spot emerging trends before your competitors do.
+As these leading retailers show, big data and AI allow you to find new opportunities to boost efficiencies, improve the customer experience, and spot emerging trends before your competitors do.
 These leading-edge technologies show no sign of slowing down, as data insights are the key to gaining a competitive advantage among today’s savvy, discerning consumers.